Gathu17/aws-bootcamp-cruddur-2023/journal/week5.md

 Created different folders for postgreSQL scripts and DynamoDB scripts.

 Added boto3 library(the AWS SDK for Python to create, configure, and manage AWS services such as DynamoDB) to requirements.txt file.
+In the postCreateCommand of DevConatiner the command to add the boto3 library was inserted.

 The utility scripts were created that would:
  - load schema for our tables in dynamoDB ![Screenshot (2204)](https://user-images.githubusercontent.com/92152669/231132629-f7d22578-bd8a-4bde-9296-39cd3377c9cc.png)